Safeguarding Adults: Self-neglect course

 Who should attend?

-This course is aimed at housing providers, housing officers and managers, and social workers within local authorities.
+This course is aimed at housing providers, housing officers and managers, public health officers, social workers within local authorities and staff in emergency services including the fire brigade.

 - Full day training course - 7 hours